Paul Larudee: Views

 Larudee supports the Boycott, Divestment and Sanctions (BDS) movement and opposes Jewish emigration to Israel.
 He has accused Israel of carrying out pogroms and committing genocide against Palestinians.
-He believes that Israel confiscates Palestinian land and turns Palestinian cities into "concentration camps."
+He opposes Israel confiscating Palestinian land and the blockade of Palestinian cities into "concentration camps."
 He has also expressed sympathy for Palestinians who turn to terrorism.
 He defines Palestine as "Israel, the West Bank, the Gaza Strip and Jerusalem."
 He believes that the Palestinian issue is the "root" of many problems in the wider Middle East and even in the United States.

 At a 2009 fundraiser for Gaza, Larudee said that "Palestine will be freed in our lifetime" and that "We are all Palestinians ...
 What happened to Palestinians can happen to everyone."